wp-plugins/custom-user-profile-photo/readme.txt

 == Frequently Asked Questions ==

-= How do I retrieve the image after I've updated the user profile? =

-You can call it in your template page(s) like so: `<?php echo get_cupp_meta($user_ID, $size); ?>` where the $user_ID is the users ID number and the size is a registered image size like 'thumbnail' or an array like `array(50,50)`

 = Who can upload and manage these images? =

-Currently, only a user with admin privileges can manage this option.
+Currently, only a user with the upload_files capability can use this option.
+Editors and Admins can upload and edit files.
+Authors can only upload files.
+Subscribers and Contributors cannot do either so an Admin will need to do this for them.

-= I installed the plugin but it doesn't show the new image anywhere.
-What gives? =
+= I installed the plugin but I want to customize the output and placement of the image.
+Is this possible? =

-The plugin does not overwrite the default WordPress gravatar/avatar image.
-You need at least basic to intermediate WordPress theme editing skills.
-Please reference the code snippet above or on the Description tab.
+Yes, you can still customize the output by using the get_cupp_meta() function.
+Please reference the code snippet below or on the Description tab.
+`<?php echo get_cupp_meta($user_ID, $size); ?>`
+Where the $user_ID is the users ID number and the size is a registered image size like 'thumbnail' or an array like `array(50,50)`.

 == Screenshots ==